deviceinsight/ux4iot-react/README.md

 - `usePatchDesiredProperties` - Update the desired properties of the device twin
 - `useD2CMessages` - Use the raw messages sent by your devices

+## Prerequisites

+In order to use this library you need to have an ux4iot instance deployed in your Azure subscription.
+[Here](https://docs.ux4iot.com/quickstart) is a link to a quickstart that explains how to deploy one.
+[Here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/deviceinsightgmbh-4961725.ux4iot) is the link to the Azure Marketplace offering.

 ## Installation

+Install `ux4iot-react` in your frontend application:

 ```
 npm install ux4iot-react